- Manufactured for superior lot-to-lot enzyme consistency for improved performance consistency

-- Lyophilized in a buffer containing calcium to ensure enzyme stability during initial reconstitution.
+- Lyophilized in a buffer containing calcium to ensure enzyme stability during initial reconstitution

+Standard chromatography techniques are used to purify the collagenase.
 After assessing enzyme potency, the collagenase is aseptically dispensed into depyrogenated vials and lyophilized.
-When dry, the Collagenase AS vials are sealed under vacuum.
+When dry, the vials are sealed under vacuum.
 A representative sample from the batch is reconstituted and analyzed by a variety of quality control tests.
 Results are compared to established specifications before release into inventory.

 VitaCyte relies on several biochemical tools to characterize and ensure the consistency of components used to prepare CIzyme RI.
 The Collagenase activity is characterized using both the traditional Wünsch (Pz-peptide) substrate and a more recently developed fluorescent microplate collagen degrading activity (CDA) assays.
 The CDA relies on fluorecein isothiocyanate (FITC) labeled calf skin collagen fibrils as substrate.
 The B. polymyxa neutral protease activity (NPA) is measured using a FITC labeled BSA.